digma-ai/digma/README.md

 ## How do I contribute or get involved, and are you guys even open-sourcing this?

-We are committed to making Digma an Open Source platform.
+We are committed to making Digma a platform that is free for developers.
 However, we are just getting started, and some of the code is not yet finalized enough to accept contributors.
 We've made our [vscode plugin repo](https://github.com/digma-ai/digma-vscode-plugin) public with an MIT license.
 We'll continue to add repos as they become formalized enough to start working on them jointly.

 ## FAQ